Lacing (drugs): Heroin

-Heroin is commonly cut with quinine, caffeine, dimethocaine, lidocaine procaine, lactose, inositol, dextrose, mannitol, and starch.
+Heroin is commonly cut with quinine, caffeine, dimethocaine, lidocaine, procaine, lactose, inositol, dextrose, mannitol, and starch.

 Other opioids are sometimes sold as heroin or cut with heroin.
 Fentanyl sold as or laced into heroin has made the news in the past due to the numerous fatalities it causes when it appears on the market.
 Recently, Fentanyl and close analogues have been produced in pure powder form for very cheap.
 Dealers may cut with or sell heroin with Fentanyl due to the street cost of Fentanyl versus the cost of heroin.
 The potency of such mixtures (especially if made carelessly) can be far above that of pure heroin, and users frequently overdose due to this.
 Gray death is a street drug in the United States.
 Samples have been found to contain the designer drug U-47700, heroin and opioids including fentanyl and carfentanil.

+α-Methylfentanyl

+In 1976, α-Methylfentanyl ("China White") began to appear mixed with heroin, as an additive, and the mixture was sometimes also called "China White".
+It was first identified in the bodies of two drug overdose victims in Orange County, California, in December 1979, who appeared to have died from opiate overdose but tested negative for any known drugs of this type.
+Over the next year, there were 13 more deaths, and eventually the responsible agent was identified as α-methylfentanyl.

 Stimulants

 Stimulants are drugs that speed or give a mental boost to the consumer.